Hiking Bishop and Clerk Maria Island: an epic day walk to the summit of towering dolerite columns on Maria Island’s northern coast.

 Maria Island is widely known as one of Tasmania’s best wildlife sanctuaries.
 But, did you know it’s also an incredible hiking and bushwalking destination?

 On Maria Island’s northern coastline is a series of prominent dolerite columns overlooking the Tasman Sea.
-These columns got their name due to their resemblance of a hat-wearing bishop beside a clergyman.
+These columns got their name due to their resemblance to a hat-wearing bishop beside a clergyman.
 Hikers can summit these towering columns for incredible views over Maria Island.

 Where is the Bishop and Clerk Track on Maria Island